Enable a passkey or security key for the Amazon Web Services account root user (console) - Amazon Identity and Access Management

 Security credentials in the navigation menu

-5. In the wizard, type a Device name, choose Security Key, and then choose Next.
+4. On the MFA device name page, enter a Device name, choose Passkey or Security Key, and then choose Next.

-The FIDO security key is ready for use with Amazon.
-The next time you use your root user credentials to sign in, you must tap your FIDO security key to complete the sign-in process.
+You have now registered your passkey for use with Amazon.
+The next time you use your root user credentials to sign in, you must authenticate with your passkey to complete the sign-in process.

 For help troubleshooting issues with your FIDO security key, see Troubleshooting FIDO security keys.